wikimatze/wikimatze.de/_posts/2014-06-05-respimgpagecache-not-found-in-cache-dot-inc-file-for-drupal.md

 ```

-After this commit, you have to call some drupal page where the loading will take a while.
+After this commit, you have to call some Drupal page where the loading will take a while.
 After the loading is finished
 you still get white pages now you have to remove the code snippet from above in another commit.
 Now the
 `RespImgPageCache` error was gone.